Chuck E. Cheese: Animatronics

-In mid-2022, A new system for running the animatronic shows (3-Stage, Cyberamics, and all Studio C SD and HD shows) was introduced that would, instead of using physical media such as DVDs, function using the store's Wi-Fi connection.
-The implementation of said device caused a problem for the Studio C shows, as their previous show system(s) had special file formats for programming signals, therefore the switch to the new system would cause no animatronic movements to happen, except for a "Random Movements" program.
-The Munch's Make Believe Band stages (3-Stage, Road Stage, 2-Stage, 1-Stage, CU 1-Stage, and the Lynnwood, Washington location's "Cyberamic 3-Stage") were not affected by this change of systems.
+In mid-2022, a new system for running the animatronic shows (3-Stage, Cyberamics, and all Studio 'C' and Weigl shows) was introduced that would, instead of using physical media such as DVDs, function using the store's Wi-Fi connection.
+The implementation of said device caused a problem for the Studio C shows, as their previous show system(s) had special file formats for programming signals; therefore the switch to the new system would cause no animatronic movements to happen, except for a "Random Movements" program.
+The Munch's Make Believe Band stages (CEI and Cyberamics shows) were not affected by this change of systems, although programming of new songs would cease in 2023 due to budget cuts.